-(Page 2 of 3).
-PICTURE clause syr Destrictions Symbol N Meaning A national character position when specified with usage NATIONAL or when usage is unspecified and the NSYMBOL(NATIONAL) Occupies 2 bytes Restrictions Cannot be specified when a usage other than DISPLAY-1 or NATIONAL is specified. compiler option is in effect.
-A DBCS character position when specified with usage DISPLAY-1 or when usage is unspecified and the NSYMBOL(DBCS) compiler option is in effect P An assumed decimal scaling position.
-Used to specify the location of an assumed decimal point when the point is not within the number that appears in the data item.
-See also "P symbol" on page 170.
-Not counted in the size of the data item.
-Scaling position characters are counted in determining the maximum number of digit positions in numeric-edited items or in items that appear as arithmetic operands.
-Can appear only as a continuous string of Ps in the leftmost or rightmost digit positions within a PICTURE character-string.
-The size of the value is the number of digit positions represented by the PICTURE character-string.
-S An indicator of the presence (but not the representation nor, necessarily, the position) of an operational sign.
+Symbol Meaning Size S An indicator of the presence (but not the representation, and not necessarily the position) of an operational sign.
 An operational sign indicates whether the value of an item involved in an operation is positive or negative.
-Not counted in determining the size of the elementary item, unless an associated SIGN clause specifies the SEPARATE CHARACTER phrase (which would occupy 1 byte).
-Must be written as the leftmost character in the PICTURE string.
+Not counted in the size of the elementary item, unless an associated SIGN clause specifies the SEPARATE CHARACTER phrase (which would be counted as one character position).
 V An indicator of the location of the assumed decimal point.
 Does not represent a character position.
-Not counted in the size of the elementary item Can appear only once in a character-string.
+Not counted in the size of the elementary item.
 When the assumed decimal point is to the right of the rightmost symbol in the string, the V is redundant.
-X A character position that can contain any allowable character from the character set of the computer.
-Occupies 1 byte Z A leading numeric character position.
+X A character position that can contain any allowable character from the alphanumeric character set of the computer.
+Each 'X' is counted as one character position in the size of the data item.
+Z A leading numeric character position.
 When that position contains a zero, a space character replaces the zero.
-Each 'Z' is counted in the size of the data item.
+Each 'Z' is counted as one character position in the size of the data item.
 9 A character position that contains a numeral.
-Each '9' is counted in the size of the data item.
+Each nine specifies one decimal digit in the value of the item.
+For usages DISPLAY and NATIONAL, each nine is counted as one character position in the size of the data item.
 0 A character position into which the numeral zero is inserted.
-Each '0' is counted in the size of the data item.

-Symbol Meaning Size Restrictions / A character position into which the slash character is inserted.
-Each '/' is counted in the size of the data item. , A character position into which a comma is inserted.
-Each ',' is counted in the size of the data item.
+Each zero is counted as one character position in the size of the data item. / A character position into which the slash character is inserted.
+Each slash character is counted as one character position in the size of the data item. , A character position into which a comma is inserted.
+Each comma is counted as one character position in the size of the data item.
 An editing symbol that represents the decimal point for alignment purposes.
 In addition, it represents a character position into which a period is inserted.
-Each '.' is counted in the size of the data item. + - CR DB Editing sign control symbols.
+Each period is counted as one character position in the size of the data item. + - CR DB Editing sign control symbols.
 Each represents the character position into which the editing sign control symbol is placed.
-Each character used in the symbol is counted in determining the size of the data item.
-The symbols are mutually exclusive in one character-string.
-A check protect symbol-a leading numeric character position into which an asterisk is placed when that position contains a zero.
-Each asterisk () is counted in the size of the item. cs Currency symbol, representing a character position into which a currency sign value is placed.
+Each character used in the editing sign symbol is counted as one character position in the size of the data item.
+A check protect symbol: a leading numeric character position into which an asterisk is placed when that position contains a zero.
+Each asterisk is counted as one character position in the size of the item. cs cs can be any valid currency symbol.
+A currency symbol represents a character position into which a currency sign value is placed.
 The default currency symbol is the character assigned the value X'5B' in the code page in effect at compile time.
-In this document, the default currency symbol is represented by the dollar sign (\$).
-For details, see "Currency symbol" on page 171.
+In this document, the default currency symbol is represented by the dollar sign (\$) and cs stands for any valid currency symbol.
+For details, see "Currency symbol" on page 215.
 The first occurrence of a currency symbol adds the number of characters in the currency sign value to the size of the data item.
-Each subsequent occurrence adds one character to the size of the data item.
+Each subsequent occurrence adds one character position to the size of the data item.

-Figure 5 on page $\,$ 170 shows the sequences in which picture symbols can be specified to form picture character strings.
+The following figure shows the sequences in which picture symbols can be specified to form picture character-strings.
+More detailed explanations of PICTURE clause symbols follow the figure.